Discriminant of symmetric matrices as a sum of squares and the orthogonal group: The case

 and

 \begin{theorem} The discriminant $\delta=-4p^3-27q^2$ (where $p,q$ are given above) of $3\times 3$ trace zero symmetric matrices can be written as

-Moreover, $\delta=-4p^3-27q^2$ can not be written as the sum of four (or less) squares in $\mr[\tzrsm]=\mr[a,b,d,e,f]$, so $\mu(3)=5$. \end{theorem}
+Moreover, $\delta=-4p^3-27q^2$ can not be written as the sum of four (or less) squares in ${\mathbb{R}}[{\mathcal{N}}]={\mathbb{R}}[a,b,d,e,f]$, so $\mu(3)=5$. \end{theorem}

 \begin{proof} The formula can be checked by direct computation.
-We provide a representation theoretic proof, that shows the way we found it.
+We provide a derivation of it guided by representation theory; this approach leads also to a proof of the inequality $\mu(3)\geq 5$.
 Keep the notation introduced in the proof of Proposition~\ref{prop:multiplication}.
 Applying $F$ successively to $w_{(2)}$ we obtain the following basis in the summand $W_{(2)}$ of ${\mathrm{S}}^2(W_{(3)})$:

 It is easy to see that the highest weight vector in the trivial summand $W_{(0)}$ of ${\mathrm{S}}^2(W_{(2)})$ is